 - Private negotiations with the Minister circumvent the public scrutiny of a court process and could open the way for conflicts of interest.

-- While the Act guarantees access to the coastline, without charge, for individuals, the Act does not prohibit CMT holders from charging commercial users or groups for access Section 26(1)
+- While the Act guarantees access to the coastline, without charge, for individuals, the Act does not prohibit Customary Marine Title holders from charging commercial users or groups for access Section 26(1)

 - Examples of extortionate behaviour already exist, such as the clamping of surfers' cars at Matauri Bay

 - Title holders will be able to declare "wahi tapu" (sacred) areas under nebulous spiritual grounds creating public no-go zones, enforceable against boaties, swimmers, surfers, dog walkers with trespass fines of up to $5,000 Section 81(2)